-All devices feature a grounding point on the rear side, as depicted in the figure to the right.
+All devices feature a grounding point on the rear plate, as depicted in the figure to the right

-For reasons of safety for people working with the device which, amongst other measures, is achieved by keeping the leakage current as low as possible, the enclosure can be grounded additionally at this point.
-It would require a separate protective earth line (PE), being connected to the grounding point.
-The cross section of that line must be at least the same as with the ground conductor in the AC supply cable.
+For reasons of safety for people working with the device which, amongst other measures, is achieved by keeping the leakage current as low as possible, the enclosure can be grounded here additionally to the AC input grounding.
+It requires a separate protective earth line (PE), being connected to the grounding point.
+The cross section of that line must be at least the same as with the ground conductor in the AC supply cables.